The Implications of 'Oumuamua on Panspermia: Discussion

-If we instead assume more refractory materials interstellar ejecta, like nickel-iron metallic and silicate stony asteroid-like ejecta, we can lower the shielding depth required to $\sim$1 m, and increase $C_{n}$ by a factor of $\sim10^3$ to $C_{n}\approx5\times 10^{4}$, and thus $\sim10^{-6} \le C_{n}f_{B} \le 10^{-2}$ for varying values of q considered, corresponding to a non-negligible upper-limit of $C_{n}f_{B}f_{su}f_{se} \leq 10^{-2}$.
+If we instead assume more refractory materials interstellar ejecta, like nickel-iron metallic and silicate stony asteroid-like ejecta, we can lower the shielding depth required to $\sim$1 m, and increase $C_{n}$ by a factor of $\sim10^3$ to $C_{n}\approx2\times 10^{8}$, and thus $\sim10^{-6} \le C_{n}f_{B} \le 10^{-2}$ for varying values of q considered, corresponding to a non-negligible upper-limit of $C_{n}f_{B}f_{su}f_{se} \leq 10^{-2}$.
 After all, $\sim$95\% of meteors that survive impact on Earth and leave meteorite fragments are stony in composition, which would also seem to imply a higher $f_{su}$.
 However, this is misleading and incorrect.
-First, water-ice meteorite fragments would melt on a temperature Earth.
+First, water-ice meteorite fragments would melt on a temperate Earth.
 Second, we would also have to reduce our number density constant $N_o$ for interstellar ejecta by a similar or larger factor of $\sim10^{3-6}$ to account for the relative number densities of interstellar ejecta as a function of composition under the assumption that it mirrors the relative number densities in our present Solar System - e.g. we are estimating stony interstellar ejecta to be $\sim10^{3-6}$ less common than water-ice ejecta.
 Consequently, and coincidentally, we are left with an upper limit of $C_{n}f_{B}f_{su}f_{se} \leq 10^{-5}$ for refractory interstellar ejecta, the same as for water-ice ejecta.

-For the Earth in particular, we conclude that panspermia remains improbable ($<0.001\%$) under the assumptions herein motivated by the increased rates of interstellar ejecta inferred from the discoveries of `Oumuamua and Comet Borisov.
+For the Earth in particular, we conclude that, independent of other hypotheses for the origins of life on Earth, panspermia remains improbable ($<0.001\%$) under the assumptions herein motivated by the increased rates of interstellar ejecta inferred from the discoveries of `Oumuamua and Comet Borisov.
 This result is robust against the particular choice of number density power-law $q$, ejecta composition, average supernova distance, and supernova sterilization depth.
+However, our computed probability for panspermia, when interpreted in the absolute, should be relative to the probabilities of other origin-of-life theories including prebiotic evolution and Mars transport.
+Therefore, we conclude that the true relative probability for panspermia remains unknown, but must be higher than our computed probability for panspermia on the basis that all other hypotheses for the origins of life have occurrence probabilities less than 1.